-The cut-off criteria of inputs and outputs of the LCA study, the information modules and any additional information, stablish the materials and energy flows, associated to a product system, which may be excluded.
-These criteria shouldn't be applied to hide data, but to make the calculation process more efficient.
+The exclusion (cut-off) criteria for inputs and outputs of the LCA study, information modules, and any other additional information establish the material and energy flows, associated with a product system, that can be excluded.
+These criteria should not be applied to hide data, but rather to make the calculation process more efficient.
+The list of excluded processes must be declared in the report.

-the data, conservative assumptions can be used, based on average data and generic data, which should be documented and well-founded.
+Whenever all inventory data is available, it must be included in the calculation.
+If there are data gaps, conservative hypotheses can be used, based on average or generic data, which must be documented and well-founded.